msp-strath/spls-16/index.md

 Frank and how we have leveraged existing technology in its development.
 Finally, I will speculate on some future work.
 (Joint work with Sam Lindley and Conor McBride to appear at POPL 2017.)

-#### Hossein Haeri (Université Catholique de Louvain) (TBC)

-##### An Operational Semantics for Multicasting Systems with Monotonic Values

-We present an operational semantics as a simplified model for edge
-computing: Nodes can leave and join any time; each node performs computations independently, but, can also wait for values to arrive from peers; nodes can multicast to one another; and, most importantly, values can only grow monotonically.
-We prove an eventual consistency result for our operational semantics.

 #### Katya Komendantskaya (Heriot-Watt University)